Camilo-845/News_Project/backend/README.md

 ## **Instalation:**
 1. Clone the repository.
 2. Install the dependencies with '**npm install**'.
-3. Create the '**.env**' file with the necesary enviroment variables.
+3. Create the '**.env**' file with the necessary enviroment variables.

 ## **Use:**
 Run the the server with the next command: